vukobrat/bookstore-api-automation-framework/README.md

 ## 👤 Author

-Created as part of an API Automation Testing Assessment.
+Marko Vukobrat

 ## 📞 Support

-For issues or questions, please open an issue in the repository or contact the maintainer.
+For issues or questions, please open an issue in the repository or contact the me.

 ---